ZanzyTHEbar/Al-Ion/README.md

 Could potentially be used as a `Ni-Fe` cell with a `Al-Ion` cell as a `supercapacitor` to increase the charge density.

+Could yield a potential of:

 - 2V @600mA

+Optional use of fiberglass mat as cellulose acetate separator - instead of Fumed Silica